claudiodangelis/i3-timer/README.md

 ## Credits

 The original author and current maintainer is [Claudio d'Angelis](https://github.com/claudiodangelis).
+Refer to [contributors page](https://github.com/claudiodangelis/i3-timer/graphs/contributors) for a full list of people who have contributed to this project.
 Contributions are always welcome.

 ## License